M1chalS/sheets-simplified/README.md

 #### Get data

-To get data from sheet you can simply use `get` method.
+To retrieve data from sheet you can simply use `get` method.

 ```typescript
 const data = await sheetsConnection.get();
 ```

-If you haven't provided `sheet` and `range` in `SheetsConnection` constructor or want to use different values you can provide them in `get` method.
+If you haven't provided `sheet` and `range` in the `SheetsConnection` constructor or if you want to use different values, you can provide them directly within the `get` method.

 ```typescript
 const data = await sheetsConnection.get({